Marketing is among the many areas being profoundly impacted by the pandemic and the impact of coronavirus on social media.

 With life upended across the globe, sticking with established engagement approaches on social media and pretending everything is normal can make a brand look out of touch.
-However, disengaging completely isn’t a good option either; with many people staying at home, the direct access social networks provide for connecting with consumers is more important than ever.
+However, disengaging completely isn’t a good option either.
+With many people staying at home, the direct access social networks provide is more important than ever.

 To engage audiences successfully in this challenging time, marketers must walk a fine line by openly acknowledging the coronavirus pandemic on social media while not coming across as crass or tone-deaf.

 What does that balance look like?
 To help find it, here are seven strategies brands have been employing to effectively address coronavirus on social media.